Skip to content

 Who Is This Actually Built For?

-In my first week inside the community, I noticed the onboarding flow is unusually deliberate.
+The onboarding flow is unusually deliberate, based on the community’s documented process and member reports.
 Most Skool communities at this price dump you in a feed and wave goodbye.
-Here, I got a calendar invite from a team member within 48 hours of joining, asking about my specific business goals and client pipeline.
-That single conversation saved me probably four hours of browsing the classroom trying to figure out where to start.
+Here, new members describe getting a calendar invite from a team member within the first couple of days, asking about their specific business goals and client pipeline.
+That single conversation cuts down the time spent browsing the classroom trying to figure out where to start.

 n8n for beginners